typedb/typedb/docs/pages/documentation/11-examples/analytics.md

 ## When to Use `aggregate` and When to Use `compute`?

-Aggregate queries are computationally light and run single-threaded on a single machine, and are more flexible than the equivalent compute query (for example, you can use an aggregate query to filter results by resource).
+Aggregate queries are computationally light and run single-threaded on a single machine, and are more flexible than the equivalent compute query (for example, you can use an aggregate query to filter results by attribute).

 ```graql
 match $x isa car has model contains "Merc"; aggregate count; # 7
 ```

 Compute queries are computationally intensive and run in parallel on a cluster, so are good for big data and can be used to calculate results very fast.
-However, you can't filter the results by resource in the same way as you can for an `aggregate` query.
+However, you can't filter the results by attribute in the same way as you can for an `aggregate` query.

 ## Inference